 Step Into The Past, Teach The Future

 When you visit the California Trail Interpretive Center in Elko, NV, you take a step into the past.
-Participate in reenactments, scurry over covered wagons, hear tribal stories from Native Americans, and learn the history of how America expanded from “sea to shining sea”.
-We invite you to stop in and learn more about the historic importance of the California Trail as well as some of the stops along the way.
+Participate in reenactments, scurry over covered wagons, hear tribal stories from Native Americans, and learn the history of how America expanded from “sea to shining sea.
+We invite you to stop in and learn more about important stopping points like Mormon Station today.